imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 you may modify ebutts:linePadding (suggest you don't).
 It MUST be specified in `c` units.

 you may modify the style attribute.
-It MUST contain a colour from s_fg_xxx, and MAY contain an alignment from p_al_xxxx.  e.g. style:"s_fg_yellow p_al_center"
+It MUST contain a colour from s_fg_xxx, and MUST contain an alignment from p_al_xxxx.  e.g. style:"s_fg_yellow p_al_center"

 you may modify tts:luminanceGain (float value)